 Laxmi Niwas Palace View Dinner at the lawns of Narendra Bhawan

-If an oasis is perfect for sunset, lawns of Laxmi Niwas Palace are perfect for a dinner on a moonlit night.
+If an oasis is perfect for sunset, the lawns of Laxmi Niwas Palace are perfect for dinner on a moonlit night.
 The majestic palace stood in front of us.
 Two lovely lotus ponds surrounded the table lit with an array of candlelit lamps on a bed of rose petals.
 The lotus buds were soaking in the moonlight that they would reflect back in the morning when they open with the first rays of the sun the next morning.

 Earlier we had taken a round of the Palace and that set the very royal tone for the evening.
 Food had very local ingredients like Ker Sangri.
 What I remember most from that evening is wedges of sweet lime dipped in finely ground cinnamon powder.
 Heavenly!